 Saving Endau-Rompin Forest

 In 1977, extensive logging in the Endau-Rompin area led to MNS partnering with 5 other organisations in taking out a half-page advertisement in a national daily to launch the Save Endau-Rompin National Park campaign.
 Logging licenses were not renewed after the 1977 concessions expired.
-13 years later in 1985, MNS created history by leading the Malaysian Heritage & Scientific Expedition to Endau-Rompin.
-Rounds of dialogue and advocacy with the state government in the ensuing years culminated in the Johor segment of Endau-Rompin being gazette as a state park in 1993.
+Thirteen years later in 1985, MNS created history by leading the Malaysian Heritage & Scientific Expedition to Endau-Rompin.
+Rounds of dialogue and advocacy with the state government in the ensuing years culminated in the Johor segment of Endau-Rompin being gazetted as a state park in 1993.

 Establishment of Kuala Selangor Nature Park

 The Kuala Selangor Nature Park or KSNP was established in 1987 as a result of MNS’ successful advocacy against state government who planned to turn the area into a golf course.
 MNS now manages and runs KSNP on behalf of the Selangor state government.
-This is the only instance where a park is managed by an NGO for the government in this country.
+This is the only instance where a park is managed by an NGO for the government in Malaysia.